 Best for: Families who care about form as much as function

-Like the Hyundai Venue, the Kia Soul benefits from an unorthodox layout, but it takes that concept a step further.
-As a result, it has an impressive 62.1 cubic feet of cargo space, and the tall, boxy proportions allow you to fit larger items in the back.
-Both the first and second rows are spacious, with plenty of head- and legroom even for back-seat passengers.
+Like the Hyundai Venue, the Kia Soul benefits from an unorthodox layout that delivers an impressive 62.1 cubic feet of cargo space, and the tall, boxy proportions allow you to fit larger items in the back.
+Both the first and second rows are spacious, with comfortable front seats and plenty of head and legroom for everyone.
 The tall seating position provides terrific visibility for the driver.
-For 2024, a new EX Designer Package is available featuring 18-inch wheels, a cloth and synthetic leather seats, and a unique interior color scheme.

 Mazda CX-30